 Global Seasonal Analysis is a monthly report that displays and analyzes annual, quarterly and monthly seasonal trends for 17 global asset prices including equities, benchmark interest rates, foreign exchange, and key commodity prices based on historical data going back to the 1950s.

 The following is an excerpt from this month’s report.

-The height of the green bar on the chart indicates that, on average since 1957, the S&P 500 has closed 0.87% higher in January.
-The red line shows that, also on average since 1957, SPX has posted a positive January close 59% of the time, its highest incidence of a positive close for any month during this period.
+The height of the green bar indicates that, on average since 1967, the CRB has risen by 0.78% in January.
+The red line shows that, also on average since 1967, the greenback has outperformed the yen in January 62% of the time, its highest incidence of a positive close for any month during this period.